immunefi-team/Bounty_Boosts/Alchemix/30671 - [SC - Critical] Reward token permanent freeze due to bulk call ....md

 # Reward token permanent freeze due to bulk call of Poke function

-Submitted on Fri May 03 2024 18:49:59 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 4th 2024 at 00:49:59 UTC by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30671